Gregg Allman Dies: Allman Brothers Band Leader Was 69

 Gregg is survived by wife Shannon Allman; children Devon, Elijah Blue—his son with Cher, Delilah Island Kurtom and Layla Brooklyn Allman; three grandchildren, niece Galadrielle Allman, lifelong friend Chank Middleton and a large extended family.

-"I have lost a dear friend and the world has lost a brilliant pioneer in music," Gregg's long time manager and close friend Michael Lehman said.
+"I have lost a dear friend and the world has lost a brilliant pioneer in music," Lehman said.
 "He was a kind and gentle soul with the best laugh I ever heard.
 His love for his family and band mates was passionate as was the love he had for his extraordinary fans.
 Gregg was an incredible partner and an even better friend.
 We will all miss him."

 The family suggests that tributes to Gregg can be made to the Gregg Allman Scholarship Fund at The University of Georgia or the Allman/Lehman Endowed Scholarship at Syracuse University.